 As for the ACA, in a series of trades for votes Senate leadership and the President all made promises to consider further bipartisan reform.
 Specifically, Susan Collins (R-ME), a swing vote in the Republican caucus, was promised a vote on legislation that would provide for high-risk pools and other reinsurance mechanisms.
 And, in the same tweet in which the President declared an end to Obamacare he also predicted that “Democrats & Republicans will eventually come together and develop a great new HealthCare plan,” to replace the dismantled ACA.

-Considering that the tax bill passed strictly along party lines and that the behavior of Congressional members over the last several years has been partisanship over cooperation, any bipartisan solution to improving the delivery and funding of the American health care system would require an after-Christmas miracle.
+Considering that the tax reform and health care bill passed strictly along party lines and that the behavior of Congressional members over the last several years has been partisanship over cooperation, any bipartisan solution to improving the delivery and funding of the American health care system would require an after-Christmas miracle.
 But 2018 brings a mid-term election year and if Americans continue to see their health care costs outweigh the benefit of any tax cuts, they should demand better from their politicians.